 If you are borrowing Federal Direct Loans for the first time, you must complete a PLUS Master Promissory Note (MPN) for Parents online.

 **On March 20, 2020, Federal Student Aid began providing the following temporary relief on ED-owned federal student loans: suspension of loan payments, stopped collections on defaulted loans, and a 0% interest rate.
-These COVID-19 emergency relief measures have been extended through Sept.
-30, 2021.
+As of November 22, 2022, these COVID-19 emergency relief measures have been extended until the U.S. Department of Education is permitted to implement the debt relief program or the litigation is resolved.
+If the debt relief program has not been implemented and the litigation has not been resolved by June 30, 2023, payments will resume 60 days after that.
 Click here to read more.**

 1. Submit FAFSA